wy1iu/LargeMargin_Softmax_Loss/README.md

     }

 ### Update
+- 2017/5/25 Try to replace ReLU with PReLU, if you can not adjust lambda to make the network converge.
+(I also mentioned this in the note.)
-- 2017/1/23 fix a bug that lambda_min may change during backprop.
+- 2017/1/23 Fix a bug that lambda_min may change during backprop.
 Thanks [luoyetx](https://github.com/luoyetx)
 - 2017/1/23 A mxnet implementation is also available at [here](https://github.com/luoyetx/mx-lsoftmax).
 Credit goes to [luoyetx](https://github.com/luoyetx).

 ### Files